12 Sales Ops Experts Share Their Top Sales Productivity Metrics

-Managing a sales team is a complex endeavor that is only possible if you know how to track success using the right metrics.
+Managing a sales team is a complex endeavour that is only possible if you know how to track success using the right metrics.

 Fortunately, you’re not on your own.

-In a recent survey, we asked Sales Ops Demystified guests about their best sales metrics.
+In a recent survey, we asked Sales Ops Demystified guests about their best metrics to measure sales performance.
 And here are the results…

 The reality, of course, is much more complicated.
 Sales performance metrics track not just final revenue or quantity, but the outcome of your sales team’s efforts in much more nuanced ways.

 What is a Sales Productivity Metric?

 A sales productivity metric refers to two factors: sales efficiency and sales effectiveness.
 Productivity is the ultimate goal of any sales improvement effort — when you improve the efficiency or effectiveness of your salespeople, their productivity unavoidably goes up.

 What Are the Most Important Sales & Sales Productivity Metrics?

 Beyond that, though there is no single best sales metric because it all depends on the context.
 As you see from the sales ops experts’ answers below, it comes down in large part to how you can measure and calculate sales performance metrics as well as the environment.

 - Percentage of time spent on selling activities